DanielQolami/dani-piano/README.md

 the piano keys are created using javascript.

-for keyboard use, I used dataset on each btn and take its value from an Array.
+for keyboard use, I used dataset on each button and take its value from a hard-coded Array.

 to see the result -> https://danielqolami.github.io/dani-piano/